 2020 was a year like no other, putting the nations of the world to the test – from the impact of COVID-19 on economic activity and immediate GDP forecasts, to diminished long-term prospects.
 A nation’s soft power is, arguably, more important than ever.

-Join us at Brand Finance's Global Soft Power Summit 2021, hosted as a virtual event at the renowned Queen Elizabeth II Centre in Westminster, London.
-Practitioners and researchers of soft power will come together to explore the impact COVID-19 has had on nations around the globe, and to discuss predictions for the future following the turbulence of the last twelve months.
+Join us at Brand Finance's Global Soft Power Summit 2021, hosted as a fully virtual event, where practitioners and researchers of soft power will come together to explore the impact COVID-19 has had on nations around the globe, and to discuss predictions for the future following the turbulence of the last twelve months.

-We are delighted to announce that we will be joined by esteemed former US Secretary of State and Nobel Peace Prize Laureate, Dr Henry Kissinger, as our keynote speaker.
+We are delighted to announce that we will be joined by Former Secretary of State and Former U.S. Senator from New York, Hillary Rodham Clinton, as our keynote speaker.

 Hosted in partnership with BBC Global News, the Summit will feature a presentation of the results of the Global Soft Power Index 2021 by Brand Finance - the world’s most comprehensive research study on perceptions of nation brands, surveying opinions of over 75,000 people in more than 100 countries.